-Individual programs may require a higher grade point average than 2.5 for ongoing enrollment.
-If there is such a requirement, it is stated in the program policies.
+Individual programs may require a higher GPA than 2.5 for ongoing enrollment and is stated in their program policies.
 A student may be dismissed from the Graduate School by the Dean upon recommendation of the program if the student is failing to make adequate progress in research.
-Adequate progress is determined by the standards of the program in which the student is enrolled.
+PhD candidates must have a GPA of 3.0 at the time of the preliminary examination.
+The minimum GPA required for graduation is 3.0 for awarded degrees and earned certificates.